Cinnamon Leaf Oil:

 Keep container in a cool, well-ventilated area.
 Keep container tightly closed and sealed until ready for use.

-- Cinnamon oil contains a toxic compound known as coumarin.
+- It contains a toxic compound known as coumarin.
 High concentration of coumarin has been found to cause damage to kidney and liver.

 - Hazardous in case of skin contact (irritant, permeator), of inhalation.
 Slightly hazardous in case of ingestion.